 - Cool and store in the refrigerator

-7. Retouch.
-It’s fine to add red to your garden to tempt the birds, but if the sunlight fades these colors over the years, they won’t do much good in the attracting department.
+It’s all well and good to add red to your garden to tempt the birds, but if the sunlight fades these colors over the years, they won’t do much good in the attracting department.
 If the furniture, feeders and other accent pieces get dull, give them a new coat of spray paint to start the cycle of attracting over again.

 If you follow these easy tips to provide for their needs, you will insure that you will have a constant parade of these colorful, darting friends to your garden, and that they will return year after year.